-This article has been updated to reflect the latest on the cholera outbreak.
+This article has been updated to reflect the latest threat of famine.

+The UN had already described Yemen as the worst humanitarian crisis in the world.
+Now, after a ballistic missile was fired towards Riyadh, the Saudi-led military coalition that is fighting Houthi rebels in the Yemen has tightened its air, land and sea blockade.
+Humanitarian flights delivering vital aid can no longer operate and food prices have soared.
 Seventeen million people are threatened by food shortages.
-In the areas worst hit by the fighting, he said, 6.8 million people are one step away from famine.
+In the areas worst hit by the fighting, 6.8 million people are one step away from famine.
 There is no drought to blame for the emaciated faces, the sunken eyes and the withered limbs of Yemen’s children.

 A conflict with complex roots